 We would laugh and then move on to other subjects, such as the exploits of our favorite sports teams; workplace accomplishments and frustrations; the latest achievements by Terrell’s ridiculously bright daughter, Briana; the most recent acts of mischief by his precocious son, Stephon; or the latest committee joined by his beautiful activist wife, Anita.
 Terrell had found what he was looking for in life.
 My own expedition was still ongoing.

-It seems like yesterday, but my world is now scarcely recognizable from what it looked like then, that Terrell and I were sipping after work cocktails at a trendy midtown bar owned by the latest rags to riches rap star who had come to dominate the music charts by rhyming about the women he’d laid and the enemies he had conquered.
+It seems like yesterday, but my world is now scarcely recognizable from what it looked like then, when Terrell and I were sipping after work cocktails at a trendy midtown bar owned by the latest rags to riches rap star who had come to dominate the music charts by rhyming about the women he’d laid and the enemies he had conquered.
 As usual, I thoroughly scoped the place out to see who most piqued my interest.
 Fortuitously enough, she was standing directly to my right hand side.
 I introduced myself.
 Five minutes of conversation passed in a heartbeat and the intrigue remained.
 After fifteen minutes I was charmed by all I had learned about Heather and anxious to know more.
 Three hours later, Terrell long departed by then, Heather told me that since the next day was a workday, it was time for her to head home.

 “Can I get your phone number?”
 I asked, full of hope that this could lead to something extraordinary.

 “Only if I can have yours in return.”